 I am a domestic candidate.
 Will I automatically be on a Commonwealth Supported Place in Year 1?
 Are there forms to complete?

-Australian citizens, New Zealand citizens, Permanent Residents and Permanent Humanitarian visa holders are eligible for a Commonwealth Supported Place (CSP) in the first year of MRes.
+Australian citizens, New Zealand citizens, Australian Permanent Residents and Australian Permanent Humanitarian visa holders are eligible for a Commonwealth Supported Place (CSP) in the first year of MRes.
 As a CSP candidate, you are liable for a portion of the total cost of your tuition, with the Commonwealth Government funding the University the balance of that total cost.

 You must complete an eCAF (online Commonwealth Assistance Form).
 This is your agreement to pay the candidate contribution amount, either via an up-front payment with discount via a HECS-HELP (you must supply your Tax File Number), or in full (if you are not eligible for discount or HECS-HELP).